irtimmer/pam_usermount/README.md

 3. Send Pull Requests

 ## Copyright and license
-Copyright 2016 Iwan Timmer.
-Distributed under the GNU GPL v3.
-For full terms see the LICENSE file
+Copyright 2016, 2017 Iwan Timmer.
+Distributed under the GNU GPL v2 and partly under the GNU LGPL v2.1.
+For full terms see the LICENSE and LICENSE.LGPL2 file